-Mr. Wester argued as lead defense counsel before the United States Supreme Court in Ford Motor Co. v.
-EEOC, the decision in which the Court established its precedent for ending employer liability in employment discrimination cases.
+- Mr. Wester argued as lead defense counsel before the United States Supreme Court in Ford Motor Co. v.
+EEOC, the decision in which the Court established precedent for ending employer liability in employment discrimination cases.

-Mr. Wester was lead counsel for plaintiffs in Hyatt v.
-Shalala, the 20-year long class action against the Social Security Administration on behalf of thousands of disabled citizens whose benefits had been denied or terminated.
-Mr. Wester and Robinson Bradshaw & Hinson, in partnership with Legal Services of Southern Piedmont, prosecuted the case throughout its run in the federal courts, including two reviews by the U.S. Supreme Court, five opinions by the Fourth U.S. Circuit Court of Appeals, and numerous trial court proceedings.
-Approximately 150,000 North Carolinians won new disability hearings under new standards as a result of this litigation, and the Social Security Administration revised a national regulation on disability.
+- In Hyatt v.
+Shalala, a class action brought for North Carolina’s disabled citizens whose benefits had been denied or terminated by the Social Security Administration, Mr. Wester served as lead counsel for the class plaintiffs.
+He and his firm, in partnership with Legal Services of Southern Piedmont, prosecuted the case throughout its 20-year run in the federal courts, including a successful petition for certiorari to the United States Supreme Court and five arguments in the Fourth Circuit.
+As a result of this litigation, approximately 150,000 North Carolinians won new disability hearings under new standards and the Social Security Administration revised a national regulation on disability.